-The Working Group on Arbitrary Detention - Members
+Members of the Working Group on Arbitrary Detention

 Ms. Leigh Toomey (Australia), appointed in 2015

 Ms. Leigh Toomey (Chair-Rapporteur) holds an LL.M. from Yale University where she studied human rights law as a Fulbright scholar.
 She provides expert advice in the design, implementation and evaluation of human rights and development projects, particularly monitoring of places of detention, improving access to justice, supporting national human rights institutions, and building the capacity of police, prosecutors, judges, lawyers and corrections officers.
 Her experience includes extensive field-based work in developing, conflict and post-conflict settings worldwide for UN agencies, NGOs, academic institutions and development organisations.
 Ms. Toomey has taught human rights and criminal justice reform at Queensland University of Technology and for the Raoul Wallenberg Institute of Human Rights and Humanitarian Law.
 She is qualified as a Solicitor in England and Wales and a Barrister in Australia.
 Ms. Toomey was appointed to the Working Group on 1 August 2015.
 Since April 2016, she has served as Vice-Chair on Follow-Up, including initiating a new follow-up procedure from August 2016 in Working Group opinions, and strengthening the referral mechanism to share findings in opinions with other relevant Special Procedures mandate holders.